mauricelambert/WebScripts/docs/Argument_Configuration.md

 1. In the script section, add the `args` configuration to define the name of the *arguments section*
 2. Create your *arguments section*
-3. Add all *arguments* by *argument name* for this script (if *argument name* starts with `-`, it will be added in the command line) and set the *section name* of the argument.
+3. Add all *arguments* by *argument name* for this script (if *argument name* starts with `-`, it will be added in the command line) and set the *section section* of the argument.
-4. Create your *argument section* and add your configurations
+4. Create your *argument section* and add your argument configurations

 ## Configurations